monicacrespo/bootcamp-devops-student-kubernetes/00-monolith-in-mem/README.md

-# DevOps - Lemoncode - Kubernetes
+# Todo Application - Monolith in memory
 1. [Introduction](#intro)
 2. [Create the image](#image)
 3. [Create the deployment](#deploy)